Thermadiag/seq/docs/latency_benchmark.md

 ![FindLatency](images/find_latency.svg)

 First (good) news, all hash table behave in O(1) complexity.
 We already knew that, but it's still pleasing to the eyes.
-As for the interpretation:
+As for the (light) interpretation:
 -	`gtl::flat_hash_set` is rather fast with a low dispersion, like `seq::radix_hash_set`.
 -	`ankerl::unordered_dense::set` and `tsl::sparse_set` have a higher average lookup time with a higher dispersion.
 -	And the winner is... **std::unordered_set**!!
 This is the first benchmark I see with `std::unordered_set` on top (well, the good top).

-These results contradict most other lookup benchmarks.
-Indded, `ankerl::unordered_dense::set` is usually very fast, while `std::unordered_set` not so much (although the msvc implementation is good for lookup).
+These results contradict most online lookup benchmarks.
+Indeed, `ankerl::unordered_dense::set` is usually very fast, while `std::unordered_set` not so much (although the msvc implementation is really good for lookup).
-I suspect that traditional benchmarks usually loop through all existing values in the hash table, which probably tends to highlight the cache locality differences between each implementation (even if the access pattern is random).
+I suspect that traditional benchmarks usually loop through all existing values in the hash table, which probably tends to highlight 2 things:
+-	the cache locality differences between each implementation (even if the access pattern is random),
+-	the efficiency of the probing strategy.

 In this becnhmark, we only look for a few values in-between lots of insertions (that might slightly trash the cache).
 Therefore we probably are in a cold cache scenario that gives different results.
 Weither this scenario is more realistic or not depends on your use-case.

 As a side note, we confirmed that `seq::radix_hash_set` has a low lookup latency in addition to low insertion latency and low memory footprint!